 Drug-Free Workplace Policy: Standard College prohibits the use of alcohol or illegal drugs by all employees while on Standard College property, including meal periods and breaks.
-No employee may report to work while under the influence of alcohol or illegal drugs.
+No employee will report to work while under the influence of alcohol or illegal drugs.

-United States Code (USC) Controlled Substances Act
+United States Code (USC) Controlled Substances Act Controlled Substance Laws and Sanctions